 The term is used to describe the very creamy nature that provides a certain amount of sweetness to go with the flavors of dark chocolate and a hint of vanilla.

-The ABV is an average 6.0%, which makes it perfectly suitable for having more than one (or more than two…).
+The ABV is 6.0%, which makes it perfectly suitable for having more than one (or more than two…).

 3. Goose Island Bourbon County Stout

 The Goose Island brewery has been creating some very special beers including this very dark stout.
 With an impressive 14.7% ABV, it is aged in bourbon barrels that also provide a very distinct aroma you can just about smell.

 The flavor is as strong as the ABV, which makes it more suitable to dark winter evenings as an after-dinner tipple.

 This unique American stout combines rich malts and barley with chocolate, chili, and vanilla.
 It may sound like a strange combo, but believe us that it works really well.

 It’s a perfect beer to have with seafood, with the ABV of 8.1% not being too shabby either.

 You’ll also notice a long lingering sensation left by the dark cocoa beans.

 What makes this imperial stout stand out is the very clever brewing technique.
 It is aged by adding espresso coffee beans that are dark roasted.